 Tracking the Process

 However beneficial an applicant tracking system can be, there often are drawbacks employers need to consider.
-A LinkedIn article notes that systems are designed to look for specific keywords and types of backgrounds for advertised positions, meaning good candidates who are switching careers might slip through the cracks of the system and not get noticed.
+Systems are designed to look for specific keywords and types of backgrounds for advertised positions, meaning good candidates who are switching careers might slip through the cracks of the system and not get noticed.